-First of all is Anterior knee pain a symptom and not a disease.
+First of all is frontal knee pain a symptom and not a disease.
 Today we have identified many reasons to have anterior knee pain.
-Initial treatments of your Anterior Knee Pain (AKP) or Patellofemoral Pain (PFP) consists two thing.
-First of all is a reduction of level of activity often enough.
-Also a mixture of physiotherapy-guided quadriceps and hip exercises, core stability training, and eventually foot orthoses, braces and tape, can be helpful.
-If you have tried all that, and that you still have chronic anterior knee pain you should read futher.
-You have likely been told to live with your pain by your doctor.
-Or an orthopedic surgeon have introduced the good model "Functional Envelope" developed by Scott Dye.
-But in your specific case you think, that is not the best option.
-If so you should read more since surgery might be scary but it could be an option.
+Initial treatments of your Anterior Knee Pain ( also called Patellofemoral Pain consists two things.
+First of all you should try to reduce your level of activity.
+Next you have to try a mixture of physiotherapy-guided quadriceps and hip exercises.
+You should also train core stability, and eventually foot orthoses.
+Braces and tape, might be helpful.
+If you have tried all that, and that you still have chronic anterior knee pain you should read further.